SvnGms/display-brightness-bot/Readme.md

 3. Include similar display API's for different manufacturers
 4. Setup as a windows service, to run in background?
 5. Include different OS support?
+6. Change to a better interpolation method, than linear?